theias/ias_perl_script_infra/README.md

 ## Building a Package

-You can build a package and install it, which will take care of the dependencies and install into:
+You can build a package and install it, which will take care of the dependencies.

-* /opt/IAS/bin/ias-package-shell/package_shell.pl

 ### Requirements